isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Notes

 `std::move()` is a cast to `&&` in disguise; it doesn't itself move anything, but marks a named object as a candidate that can be moved from.
-The language already knows the common cases where objects can be moved from, especially when returning values from functions, so don't complicate code with redundant `std::move()`'s.
+The language already knows the common cases where objects can be moved from, especially when returning values from functions, so don't complicate code with redundant `std::move()`s.

 Never write `std::move()` just because you've heard "it's more efficient."
 In general, don't believe claims of "efficiency" without data (???).